Skip to main content

 info

-To publish our plugin without using the CLI, execute the following command within the project directory:
+If you prefer not to use the CLI, run the following command from the project directory:

-dotnet publish --framework net7.0 --runtime win-x64 --self-contained false --configuration Release -p:DebugType=None -p:DebugSymbols=false -p:GenerateRuntimeConfigurationFiles=false --output ExamplePlugin_v1 .
+dotnet publish --framework net8.0 --runtime win-x64 --self-contained false --configuration Release -p:DebugType=None -p:DebugSymbols=false -p:GenerateRuntimeConfigurationFiles=false --output ExamplePlugin_v1 .

 Plugin.Example